 What is stormwater?

-Stormwater is a term used to describe water generated from rain events that does not get absorbed into the ground, and flows into drainage systems, which flow to creeks and rivers.
+Stormwater is a term used to describe water generated from rain events that does not get absorbed into the ground, and flows into drainage systems, which flows to creeks and rivers.
 Stormwater can also refer to any runoff that occurs from washing cars, powerwashing impervious surfaces, overwatering of lawns and gardens as well as other sources.

 Stormwater carries pollutants into local creeks, sloughs and Humboldt Bay due to the fact that stormwater receives no treatment or filtration before it discharges into these waterways.
 In general, if a pollutant enters a stormdrain, it will discharge directly into the nearest creek or waterway with no further treatment before it enters Humboldt Bay and then the ocean.
 Federal, state and local laws require that businesses and citizens put only rain down the drain!